Everything You Need To Know About Building Muscle! (From Weight Lifting Techniques To Foods To Supplements)

 - Periodically changing the workout routine

-You can also apply different techniques to increase the level of intensity.
+You can also apply different muscle building techniques to increase the level of intensity.

 - Forced Reps